supernothing/polyswarm-client/docs/index.rst

 ``polyswarm-client`` is a convenient library on which to build PolySwarm market participants.

 Here you'll find auto-generated documentation based on the ``polyswarm-client`` source code.
-This may be useful for developers interested in the low-level details of ``polyswarm-client`` implementation.
-Such developers should navigate to "API Reference" over to the left.

 Consulting these low level details is unnecessary for developing a successful PolySwarm participant.
 Most users will instead want to consult the `PolySwarm Documentation <https://docs.polyswarm.io>`_.

+Developers interested in low level ``polyswarm-client`` details can do so by navigating to "API Reference" on the left.